VictorAung/Ourly/README.md

 # Ourly
 A simple timekeeping app to log hours.

-Created for the Northwestern Dance Marathon Tech Challenge 2019.
+Winner of the 2019 Northwestern Dance Marathon Tech Challenge.

 Made for Android and iOS using React Native.